3 die in New Mexico from drinking hand sanitizer

 A toxic form of alcohol, methanol can cause kidney damage, blindness and death.
 It may be fatal when inhaled, applied topically or ingested.

-State Health Secretary Kathy Kunkel said there is an antidote but the earlier someone gets treated for methanol poisoning, the better the chance of recovery.
+State Health Secretary Kathy Kunkel said there is an antidote, but the earlier someone gets treated for methanol poisoning, the better the chance of recovery.